WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 ### Tips
 1. Try to build the application for two players initially and then for multiple players.
 2. UI can be minimal, bonus points will be awarded if it good.
+3. Bonus points for implementing authentication (similar to what is done by Discord bots)
-3. You are free to use any framework of your choice.
+4. You are free to use any framework of your choice.